 Being comfortable is a recipe for a health disaster, while ‘change affecting growth’ is a secret to success.
 The key to succeeding in this is understanding the ’80/20 rule’ and another important principle ‘incremental change’ and applying these together will almost guarantee progress.

-A combination of these two principles could be a very powerful tool to apply in life, especially when it comes to your physical and mental health.
+A combination of these two principles can be a very powerful tool to apply in life, especially when it comes to your physical and mental health.

-Let’s look at both of these in a little more detail and see how they can work together.
+Let’s look at both of these in a little more detail and see how they actually work together.

 Incremental Change Brings Success

 One of the keys to building a stronger physical body is lifting weight.
 It has been found to reduce bone and joint diseases, and I highly recommend it, having healed my busted spine personally over many years of incremental change.

 In order to get continually stronger, it has been shown that increasing the weight being lifted gradually over time is most effective.

 For example, a common goal for strength-training programs is to increase or to maintain one’s physical strength or muscle mass.
 In order to achieve more strength, as opposed to maintaining current strength capacity, muscles (see skeletal muscles) need to be stressed in such a way that triggers the body’s natural, adaptive response to new demands placed on it.

 Progressive overload not only stimulates muscle growth, but it also stimulates the development of stronger and denser bones, ligaments, tendons, and cartilage.
 Progressive overload also incrementally increases blood flow to exercised regions of the body and stimulates more responsive nerve connections between the brain and the muscles involved.